'Londongrad': UK's tough balancing act on Russian sanctions | DW | 15.02.2022

 In an interview with Times Radio last week, the British foreign secretary announced new laws against Russian money flows, aimed at making it easier to freeze assets.
 Kremlin spokesman Dmitry Peskov warned that such moves are damaging to Britain's appeal to investors and to British businesses.

-British Liberal Democrat MP Laila Moran, quoting the 2020 Intelligence and Security Committee's Russia Report, said many Russians with ties close to Putin "are well integrated into the UK business and social scene."
+British Liberal Democrat MP Layla Moran, quoting the 2020 Intelligence and Security Committee Russia Report, said many Russians with ties close to Putin "are well integrated into the UK business and social scene."
 Moran said none of the recommendations have been implemented by the government.

 This article was originally written in German